PhotoboothProject/photobooth/faq/faq.md

 ##### Troubleshooting / Debugging

-**Important: For WLAN connected screens you must make sure to set the IP address of the Photobooth web server in the admin settings - section "General"**.
-The loopback IP (127.0.0.1) does not work, it has to be the exact IP address of the Photobooth web server, to which the remote display connects to.
+**Important: For WLAN connected screens you must make sure to set the IP address of the Remote buzzer server in the admin settings.** The loopback IP (127.0.0.1) does not work, it has to be the exact IP address of the Remote buzzer Server.

 Having trouble?
 - Set Photobooth loglevel to 1 (or above). (admin screen -> general section)